Parmicciano/themasternetwork/content/en/youtube-views.md

 ---
-title: Generate views on youtube
+title: 'Generate views on youtube '
 description: ''
-category: Getting started
+category: Dev
 position: 3
 ---

 ## Explanation

 To rank on youtube, in most of the cases, it takes a lot of time and effort.
-You can actually rank artificially.
+You can actually rank artificially, even if it's dangerous (you can be ban).
 The code under allow you to define a video url and to increment views.
 The watch time will be actually low (between 1s and 30s so it will probably work well if you have a short video).
 Maybe youtube bots will found something with all this invite session going directly to this video.
 It need to be improved.

 ## The code